-Because my family used to come down to visit at least once a year, I let my guy decide what we would do.
+Because my family used to come down to visit at least once a year, I let my friend decide what we would do.
 His eyes lit up when my grandparents and I mentioned the zoo, so we drove over to walk around the park, take pictures of the exotic animals, and collect a few souvenirs.
 We love those penny-press machines that flatten and stamp a picture onto coins, and there were lot of image choices all around the zoo!

-Seeing as I’m slightly directionally-challenged, my guy took charge of the map and led us all around the enclosures.
-We started with the bears at the front of the park, worked our way up past the pandas and bald eagles and zebras until we reached the polar bears (the #1 animals my guy wanted to see!), then back around to the lions (holy moly, those cats are massive!) and elephants, and finally back around to the empty penguin exhibit (my favorite animals… I was sad they were gone!).
+Seeing as I’m slightly directionally-challenged, my friend took charge of the map and led us all around the enclosures.
+We started with the bears at the front of the park, worked our way up past the pandas and bald eagles and zebras until we reached the polar bears (the #1 animals my friend wanted to see!), then back around to the lions (holy moly, those cats are massive!) and elephants, and finally back around to the empty penguin exhibit (my favorite animals… I was sad they were gone!).

 Before we started our safari-like trek, we failed to realize one thing… The zoo is shaped like a massive bowl!
 It dips really far down in the center with corresponding smaller hills around the outer rim as well, so our legs worked much harder than we anticipated in the hot afternoon sun marching up and down and all around the park.
 By the time we left, we thought a relaxing evening at home sounded perfect!